simonemberton/Introduction_to_Creative_Coding/Week_15/Week_15.md

 - Can you change the shapes being drawn?
 - Can you make the game harder by increasing the velocity at which the pipes are moving depending on the level?
+- Can you make the game harder by increasing the amount of gravity or decreasing the amount of lift acting upon the Bird?
 - How can you really make this game your own in terms of colour scheme and fonts etc?
 - Can you use the microphone input to control the bird's flight?